cozy/cozy-docs/src/documents/host/install.html.md

 ## OpenVZ image

-*Warning: For a production usage you have to change the superuser credentials, renew the SSL certificate, the database credentials and the controller token.*

-Here we assume that you already install OpenVZ utilities.
+Here we assume that you have already installed OpenVZ utilities.

 ### Download and start